verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-multicluster.md

 ```
 If these logs reveal that there is a connectivity issue, check the admin cluster Kubernetes server address that
 you provided during registration and ensure that it is correct, and that it is reachable from the managed cluster.
 If it
-is incorrect, you will need to repeat the managed cluster registration process described in the setup instructions
+is incorrect, then you will need to repeat the managed cluster registration process described in the setup instructions
 [here]({{< relref "/docs/setup/install/multicluster" >}}).

-## Verifying VerrazzanoProject placement
+## Verify VerrazzanoProject placement
 For Verrazzano to create an application namespace in a managed cluster, that namespace must be part of a `VerrazzanoProject`
 that: